allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 previous infractions.
 Higher number of past infractions would cause a higher level infraction and thus a more severe penalty.

-This guideline for infractions is separate from the Allegheny College Honor code guidelines.
+This guideline for infractions is separate from the Allegheny College Honor Code guidelines.
 While the Honor Code involves all students in Allegheny College and is enforced by the college's Honor Committee, this Code of Conduct only includes members of the Data Abstraction class for the Fall semester